How to Get from Miami to Key West in 3 Easy Ways

 For decades, Key West has captivated the imagination of writers, artists and everyday explorers.
+And as a travel writer and Florida travel expert, I love visiting this island on weekend trips from Miami.

 1. Driving to Key West from Miami